torvalds/linux/Documentation/driver-api/vme.rst

 Driver registration
 -------------------

-As with other subsystems within the Linux kernel, VME device drivers register with the VME subsystem, typically called from the devices init routine.
+As with other subsystems within the GNU/Linux kernel, VME device drivers register with the VME subsystem, typically called from the devices init routine.
 This is achieved via a call to :c:func:`vme_register_driver`.